Last Updated On:

 Video SEO, just like website SEO, aims to rank your videos in search engine results for relevant keywords.
 There many ways to give your videos greater chances of ranking higher in the search results.

 Today, videos are everywhere.
 You can watch them on your laptop at home or the office or on your mobile device on-the-go.
 Due to a huge amount of videos created every minute, it has become tougher to rank in search results.
+If you want to get your videos indexed, you need to focus on video SEO.

 Getting ranked in search results has got a lot to do with your website’s authority.
 It also depends on how your website ranks for video searches and how focused it is on videos.